(reading time: 4 mins)

 Deforestation means some Palm oil biodiesel may have created 3x more carbon than mineral diesel.
 Even the sustainability of German made Rape Seed biodiesel on existing agricultural land is lower than was originally thought, possibly as low as 30% sustainability.2

 However biodiesel made from recycled oil shouldn’t contribute to deforestation and 30% sustainability is better than 0%.
 Apart from the provenance issue, another reason the UK government hasn’t promoted biodiesel is because it can produce more Nitrous Oxides (NOx) up 8% according to a 2016 Defra study3, and NOx is a key measure of EU air quality standards.
 However the same report estimates Carbon Monoxide and particulate matter are lowered by a third, and Hydrocarbons by two thirds, which is a significant pollution reduction overall.

 The UK government is now considering toxin taxes in a complete reversal of policies from 2001 that promoted diesel.
 One workmate angrily told me the government knew diesel was dirty and lied to us, but ministers have admitted their mistake.
 Governments are subject to lobbying and I suspect the motor industry would have favoured more diesel because few manufacturers had seriously invested in hybrid and alternative fueled vehicles in 2001, but they all knew how to build diesel engines.
 Diesel is a very efficient fuel per mile, so the government believed they had a quick fix for meeting Kyoto protocol Carbon targets, and that better engine design and exhaust filtering would create a new generation of ‘clean diesel’ – something we know doesn’t work in the real world.

 Time to go electric?

-It would be great if in a few years time I can preserve some of the energy invested in building and maintaining my car by replacing its diesel engine with an electric motor and batteries, as one garage is doing in Mexico city.
+It would be great if in a few years time I can preserve some of the energy invested in building and maintaining my car by replacing its diesel engine with an electric motor and batteries.
+There’s something of a cottage industry going on in Mexico City, converting petrol and diesel cars to electricity.

 However I’m sure the motor lobby will site safety, and lobby the UK government for scrapage schemes and make buying entirely new vehicles the only option.